 UNDERSTANDING ACCELERATED OPIOID DETOX

-Medications containing buprenorphine will result in physical dependence when used regularly for some time.
-In addition, if a person stops taking Suboxone®, they will experience opioid withdrawal symptoms, which may last for an extended period of time.
+Medications containing buprenorphine can result in physical dependence when used regularly for some time.
+In addition, if a person stops taking Suboxone®, they can experience opioid withdrawal symptoms, which may last for an extended period of time.
+These symptoms may vary in intensity and duration based on factors like the length of Suboxone use, dosage, and individual physiology.
+Symptoms of Suboxone withdrawal can include:

 Other people consider this an opportunity to see what life might be like without being on pain medication at all: